How we review applications

 - change the location of your license.

 If you transfer your liquor license, or change your license type, you only have to let the local Neighborhood Association know.

 - If you're applying for a new license, making changes to an existing one, or adding an outdoor area, you'll also need to give us an updated floor plan with your application.

 - If you're adding a patio in a public seating area, you need to get approved by the Public Works.
 You'll have to apply for a Sidewalk Cafe License.

 - If you're going to play music, have TVs, or have live entertainment, you'll need an entertainment permit from Consumer Affairs.

 License fees vary by the type of license and other factors.
 Learn more about license and hearing fees.

-You need to get a liquor license to offer any kind of alcohol.
+- You need to get a liquor license to offer any kind of alcohol.
 You can apply for a malt and wine license at the same time as a liquor and cordial license.
-You only need a general liquor license to sell alcohol — there aren’t licenses for specific parts of the City.

-You can sell your liquor license if it isn't a restricted.
-Restricted licenses have an "R" right before the license number.
+- You can sell and transfer your liquor license if it isn't restricted, but you will need approval from the Licensing Board and the Alcoholic Beverages Control Commission.
+Restricted licenses have an "R" in the license number.

-The Boston police may want to inspect your location when you apply for a license.
-If you get a violation, they can file it with or without a hearing.
-If there's no hearing, they won't take disciplinary action against your business.
-If there is a hearing, we'll let you know the date and time.
+The Boston police may want to inspect your location at any time.
+If you get a violation, the Board will review your case and decide whether you need a hearing.
+If there's no hearing, the Board won't take disciplinary action against your business.
+If there is a hearing, we will let you know the date and time.
 Learn about what happens at a hearing.